onecommons/vesper/doc/source/configvars.rst

     _:itemdispositionhandlertemplate <http://rx4rdf.sf.net/ns/wiki#revisions> _:itemdispositionhandlertemplate1List .
     _:itemdispositionhandlertemplate <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://rx4rdf.sf.net/ns/archive#NamedContent> .
     '''
-  APPLICATION_MODEL
+.. confval:: APPLICATION_MODEL

     A string containing NTriples that are added to the RDF model but are read-only and not saved to disc.
 Use for structural components such as the schema.
     APPLICATION_MODEL='''<http://rx4rdf.sf.net/ns/wiki#item-format-zml'> <http://www.w3.org/2000/01/rdf-schema#label> "ZML" .'''

-  modelFactory
+.. confval:: modelFactory

     The class or factory function used by RxPathDomStore to load or create a new RDF document or database note that this is a callable object which may need to be imported into the config file default is RxPath.IncrementalNTriplesFileModel
     modelFactory=RxPath.RedlandHashBdbModel

-  VERSION_STORAGE_PATH
+.. confval:: VERSION_STORAGE_PATH

     The location of a separate RDF model for storing the history of changes to the database.
     Usually a file path but the appropriate value depends on 'versionModelFactory' default is '' (history not stored separately) VERSION_STORAGE_PATH = 'mywebsite.history.nt'

-  versionModelFactory
+.. confval:: versionModelFactory

     The class or factory function used by RxPathDomStore to load or create the version history RDF database
     #note that this is a callable object which may need to be imported into the config file
     #default is whatever 'modelFactory' is set to
     versionModelFactory=RxPath.RedlandHashBdbModel

-  SECURE_FILE_ACCESS
+.. confval:: SECURE_FILE_ACCESS

     Limits URLs access to only the directories reachable through the PATH
     default is True
     SECURE_FILE_ACCESS = True

-  nsMap
+.. confval:: nsMap

     A dictionary of namespace prefixes that may appear in RxPath expressions default is {} but Raccoon will always add 'rdf', 'rdfs', 'owl', 'bnode', 'wf' (for Raccoon XPath Extension functions)::